How Much Benadryl Makes You Hallucinate? | Unraveling Mysteries

 • Severe drowsiness that impairs coordination and reaction times.

-• Cognitive impairment, including short-term memory issues.
+• Cognitive impairment, including short-term memory issues and confusion.

 Combining Benadryl with alcohol or other depressants amplifies these risks significantly, leading users into dangerous territory.